 The lower section is a translucent white shade that can be lowered for privacy without darkening the inside of the coach.
 It can also filter out harsh direct sunlight to help keep the inside of the coach cool in summer or to disperse light for houseplants.

-Room Darkening/Privacy Shade
+Room Darkening/privacy Shade

 The upper section is an opaque, darkening shade for nighttime privacy and daytime room darkening purposes.
-Pull both sections down together or separately.
+Pull the lower and upper sections down together or separately.

 QUARTZ WALL CLOCK